TylerDavidchuk97/hockey_final_project/README.md

 ⦁This project takes user input via browser using html displays the results as required for the deployment portion specified by the project guidelines.

-The html deployment was accomplished using flask
+⦁The html deployment was accomplished using flask